tkerr/deep-cnn-embedded/README.md

 Some interesting observations are noted:
 1. Training early stopped after only 40 epochs.
 Most deep CNNs in the literature would train for hundreds or even thousands of epochs.
 2. The wild validation accuracy variation in the first few epochs probably indicates that the initial learning rate was too high.
 3. The fact that validation accuracy never catches up to training accuracy indicates that overfitting is occurring.
-This is surprising since such a large dataset is being used.
+This was surprising to me since such a large dataset is being used.

 If this model was intended for use in production, then some hyperparameter tuning would be performed to try to improve training results.
 However, even with this initial pass, good classification results were obtained as shown by the following confusion matrices: